 The fact that you had a single conflict shouldn’t have you Googling, “how to know when to break up with your girlfriend.”

 Disagreements are not only normal, but they are also inevitable.

-In fact, some studies have shown that a relationship that is too positive (meaning there are 100 positive interactions for every one negative interaction) are just as unlikely to last as relationships that are too negative.
+In fact, some studies have shown that relationships that are too positive (meaning there are 100 positive interactions for every one negative interaction) are just as unlikely to last as relationships that are too negative.

 However, if your relationship has become nothing more than a nonstop free-for-all filled with shouting, name-calling, and profanity-strewn rants…it’s time to start considering the question “is it time to break up” more seriously.
 Unresolved conflict, unmet needs, and broken boundaries don’t get better with time; they get worse.